The Guernsey Vetting Bureau (GVB) is a Registered Umbrella Body which facilitates access to the Disclosure and Barring

 How do I register with the Guernsey Vetting Bureau?

-The GVB holds a training course for new ID Verifiers which takes place at Guernsey Vetting Bureau C/O GBA, White Rock GY1 2LL.
+The GVB holds a training course for new ID Verifiers.
 This training event is designed to ensure all service users understand the purpose of the GVB, the service that the DBS offers and the legal obligations organisations accept when using this facility.
 Spaces are limited and so if your organisation plans to utilise the DBS it is suggested that you contact the GVB in the first instance to request further information and to book your place.

 It is recommended that more than one representative from each organisation is trained and registered for the roles mentioned above as it is not possible to obtain a disclosure for yourself; this is because you cannot verify your own identity.
-Also to maintain some resilience for your organiation during annual and sick leave.
+Also to maintain some resilience for your organisation during annual and sick leave.
 For very small organisations this may not be practical, and so you should contact the GVB for advice on how to proceed.